Bolivia Country Summary

 Economy

 The investment climate in Bolivia remains challenging, with no significant improvements in trade and investment conditions over the past year.
-The government's interventionist policies, including nationalization in strategic sectors and a lack of incentives for foreign direct investment, contribute to an uncertain environment for investors.
-Additionally, a compromised judicial system and bureaucratic hurdles further deter potential investments.
+The government prioritizes public investment over private investment, and foreign direct investment is limited, particularly from the United States, due to the abrogation of bilateral investment treaties and a lack of incentives.
+Additionally, a weak judicial system, bureaucratic hurdles, and interventionist policies contribute to an uncertain environment for investors.

 Buy Full Bolivia Report